aedart/athenaeum/docs/archive/current/http/clients/methods/protocol_version.md

 # Protocol Version

-By default, Http protocol version `1.1` is used as the default version, for each of your requests.
+By default, Http protocol version `1.1` is used for each of your requests.
-Should you require to send a request with a different version, then `useProtocolVersion()` will allow you to do so.
+Should you need to send a request with a different version, then `useProtocolVersion()` will allow you to do so.

 ```php
 $builder = $client